matekno/marley-winston/README.md

 - **A falsey value** indicating that the `info` argument should be ignored by the caller.
 (See: [Filtering `info` Objects](#filtering-info-objects)) below.

-`winston.format` is designed to be as simple as possible.
+`marley.format` is designed to be as simple as possible.
 To define a new format, simply pass it a `transform(info, opts)` function to get a new `Format`.